angristan/awesome-stars/README.md

 ## Dockerfile

+- [jakejarvis/hugo-build-action](https://github.com/jakejarvis/hugo-build-action) - ✏️ Hugo as a GitHub Action.
+Supports legacy versions back to v0.27 for compatibility.
 - [wei/rclone](https://github.com/wei/rclone) - Wraps the rclone CLI to be used in Github Actions
 - [wei/curl](https://github.com/wei/curl) - Wraps the curl CLI to be used in Github Actions
 - [tianon/docker-postgres-upgrade](https://github.com/tianon/docker-postgres-upgrade) - a PoC for using "pg_upgrade" inside Docker